-The Missouri Department of Natural Resources administers funds to a statewide network of 18 local weatherization agencies to provide weatherization services and energy efficiency and education to eligible clients.
+The Missouri Department of Natural Resources administers funds to a statewide network of 18 local weatherization agencies to provide weatherization services to eligible clients.
 Allocations to these agencies are based on the percentage of the state's total low-income households within each service area.
 The program reduces clients’ energy bills while stimulating the state and local economy.

 • Since 1977, more than 193,000 Missouri homes have been weatherized through the Weatherization Assistance Program